cheat/cheatsheets/.github/README.md

 To take a long story short here are our guidelines for cheatsheets:

 - If the cheatsheet contains frontmatter, it must be valid.
-- Cheatsheets should generally be scoped to a single CLI command.
+- Cheatsheets should generally be scoped to a single CLI command (most often POSIX-compatible CLI command).
-  It's not always possible.
+  - It's not always possible.
 For instance pages describing shell syntax often can't avoid describing multiple CLI commands as almost everything in traditional shells is a command.
+  - Don't create pages for CLI commands with a good help system like `fish`, etc because users of them already have neat completion system/man pages written by other contributors and maintainers.
 - Cheatsheets should end with a newline, but not a blank line.
 - Code blocks should be separated by a single blank line.
 - The comment line should end with a colon: `# To foo the bar:`, rather than `# To foo the bar`.